-You can choose someone to be your correspondence nominee or a payment nominee.
+You can choose a person or an organisation to be your correspondence or payment nominee.

 They can be a different person or organisation for each nominee type or the same for both.

-This does not stop you from dealing direct with us.
+This does not stop you from dealing with us yourself.

 Your correspondence nominee can do a lot of Centrelink things for you.
 This includes:

 - asking us questions about your payments or services

 - telling us of changes to your circumstances